pkc0412-alt/pkc-mark-benchmark/README.md

 ---

-# 🧩 PKC MARK Benchmark Tool
+# 🧩 PKC MARK Benchmark Tool Beta V0.9

 🚀 A **public benchmarking tool** to easily **measure, compare, and analyze** the performance of local AI models (LLM, Diffusers, Transformers).
 Originally built as part of a personal multimodal chatbot project, later renewed and released as open source.